itz-me-pandian/Machine-Learning/a3/Readme.md

    ```

 3. **Run the Assignment**
-   - For Jupyter notebooks, open with:
-     ```bash
-     jupyter notebook a3.ipynb
-     ```
-   - For Python scripts, run:
-     ```bash
-     python assignment3.py
-     ```
+    1. Open the notebook in Google Colab or Jupyter Notebook of desired model.
+    2. Mount your Google Drive if running in Colab.
+    3. Ensure the dataset is available at the specified path.
+    4. Run each cell in order to replicate results.

 ## Notes

-- Make sure you have Python and the necessary libraries (e.g., numpy, pandas, scikit-learn, matplotlib) installed.
+- Make sure you have Python and the necessary libraries (e.g., numpy, pandas, scikit-learn, matplotlib, seaborn) installed.
 - Refer to comments in the code for explanation of each step.
-- Output files (plots, results) will be saved in their respective folders.

 ## Author

 Developed by [itz-me-pandian](https://github.com/itz-me-pandian) as part of the Machine Learning course.